badshah-badmas/badshah-badmas/README.md

 * 🌍  I'm based in Kerala , INDIA
 * ✉️  You can contact me at [badshahbadu62@gmail.com](mailto:badshahbadu62@gmail.com)
-* 🧠  I'm learning Flutter Bloc state management
+* 🧠  I'm learning Flutter
 * ⚡  i'm a self-taught software developer without any engineering degree

 ### Skills